pedrodalvy/boilerplate-nextjs/README.md

 # Boilerplate for Next.js

-This is a [Next.js](https://nextjs.org/) boilerplate to be used in new projects.
+This is a [Next.js](https://nextjs.org/) boilerplate to be used in new React projects.

 ## Technologies